ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### what are you charged for?

+- storage
-storage; requests and data retrievals; data transfer; management and replication
+- requests and data retrievals
+- data transfer
+- management
+- replication

 ### comparisons notes